-Purpose: This program is designed to prepare its graduates to work in educational and childcare settings providing care and education for children from birth to age twelve.
-The program includes a 15-week supervised internship in an educational facility.
+The Early Childhood Education AAS is designed to prepare its graduates to work in educational and childcare settings providing care and education for children from birth to age twelve.
+The program includes a 15-week supervised internship in an early childhood educational facility.